 Since we manufacture and sell our products worldwide, our business is subject to risks associated with doing business internationally.
-Our revenues from our non-U.S. operations represented approximately 53% of total revenues for 2006.
+Our revenues from our non-U.S. operations represented approximately 58% of total revenues for 2007.
 We anticipate that revenue from international operations will continue to represent a substantial portion of total revenues.
 In addition, a number of our manufacturing facilities and suppliers are located outside the United States.
 Accordingly, our future results could be harmed by a variety of factors, including:

-- Ÿ changes in foreign currency exchange rates, which resulted in a foreign currency gain of approximately \$33,000 for the year ended December 31, 2006 and an increase in foreign equity of approximately \$4.0 million for the year ended December 31, 2006, - Ÿ changes in a specific country or region's political or economic conditions, including Europe, in particular, - Ÿ potentially negative consequences from changes in tax laws affecting the ability to expatriate profits, - Ÿ difficulty in staffing and managing widespread operations, and - \ddot{Y} unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union.
+- Ý changes in foreign currency exchange rates, which resulted in an increase in revenues of \$3.0 million and expenses of \$2.5 million (net \$0.5 million) during 2007, - Y changes in foreign currency exchange rates, which resulted in a foreign currency gain of approximately \$45,000 for the year ended December 31, 2007 and a decrease in foreign equity of approximately \$0.2 million for the year ended December 31, 2007, - Ϋ́ changes in a specific country or region's political or economic conditions, including Europe, in particular, - $\ddot{\mathrm{Y}}$ potentially negative consequences from changes in tax laws affecting the ability to expatriate profits, - $\ddot{\mathrm{Y}}~$ difficulty in staffing and managing widespread operations, and - Ϋ́ unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union.